-(a) To establish procedures for maintaining records for the preparation of notices of elections of special district directors; and

-(b) To establish procedures for preparing notices of election for publication in a newspaper.
+(a) To establish procedures for maintaining records for the preparation of notices of elections of special district directors; and (b) To establish procedures for preparing notices of election for publication in a newspaper.

-- (2) As used in this rule, the terms: - (a) "District" has the same meaning as that given in ORS 255.012. - (b) "Regular district election" means an election at which district officers are elected. - (c) "District clerk" means the person authorized to handle election matters for the district. - (d) "Election officer" has the same meaning as that given in ORS 255.005(5).
+(2) As used in this rule, the terms:

+(a) "District" has the same meaning as that given in ORS 255.012.

+(b) "Regular district election" means an election at which district officers are elected.

+(c) "District clerk" means the person authorized to handle election matters for the district.

+(d) "Election officer" has the same meaning as that given in ORS 255.005(5).

+Stat.
+Auth.: ORS 255 Stats.
+Implemented: ORS 255.06

+Stats.
+Implemented: ORS 255.069, ORS 255.075, ORS 255.085 & ORS 255.095 Hist.: SD 25-1983, f. & ef.
+12-15-83

-Procedures for Maintaining Records for Preparation of Notice of Election of Special District Directors general election, the election officer shall deliver to each district clerk, by certified mail, a form for updating information on district directors.
+Procedures for Maintaining Records for Preparation of Notice of Election of Special District Directors

+(1) Not later than the 115th day before each regular district election held on a date other than the date of a primary or general election, the election officer shall deliver to each district clerk, by certified mail, a form for updating information on district directors.
 If the regular district election is held on the same date as the date of a primary or general election, the election officer shall deliver the form not later than the 135th day before the election.
 The form may contain all or part of the following information, based on records maintained by the election officer: